 Centre for Software Reliability

-The Centre for Software Reliability (CSR) at City, University of London is an independent Research Centre in the School of Science and Technology, founded in 1983 (originally named the School of Informatics).
-As our name suggests, our early research concerned the reliability of software - particularly the problems of measurement, assurance and prediction of reliability using probabilistic modelling - but this quickly expanded into a wider systems viewpoint, taking account of different threats to dependability.
+The Centre for Software Reliability (CSR) at City, University of London, in the School of Science and Technology, was founded in 1983 (in the then School of Informatics).
+As our name suggests, our early research concerned the reliability of software - particularly the problems of measurement, assurance and prediction of reliability using probabilistic modelling; but our focus quickly expanded to a system view and to diverse threats.

 Over the years, CSR has attracted millions of pounds of funding for its research in the form of research grants, contracts and consulting.
 This has come from industry, charities and government organisations in the UK, EU and US.
 About half of our research support has come from the UK's Engineering and Physical Science Research Council (EPSRC).
 CSR collaborates widely with academic and industrial organisations in Europe and the US.